wuyilingwei/Timberborn_Mods_zhCN_Translate/README.md

  - Any content that violates the policies and laws of mainland China/Canada/the United States Given that our members and hosted services are located in these countries or regions, in order to avoid potential problems, this part of the content will not be translated.

 For translations and other documentation, the Attribution-NonCommercial-NoDerivatives 4.0 International License applies

-For the program, the GNU GENERAL PUBLIC LICENSE applies

-CopyRight © 2024 Any rights not expressly granted are reserved

-## How to use it

-This is the v2 version under development, which is not available yet.
-Please check the v1 branch or release.

-This is not my top priority and is not related to my course this semester, so it may be developed very slowly.
-Due to the powerful matching function of v1, I plan to finish it before the next major version update of the game.